 As the BVA Auctions software development crew in Amsterdam, we are organized in several multi disciplinary Scrum teams.
 We are self-managing and shape our own workplace.
 This Tech Blog is one of our own initiatives because we are proud on what we do and like to share it.

 We use Scrum as our collaboration process and have sprints of 2 weeks.
 No fake Scrum, we follow the rules as how it is meant to be.
 There is a great Product Owner with mandate who sets the priority and understands technology; we really like to work for him.
 Of course we have a full-time Scrum Master as well.
 He supports us and protects the atmosphere.
 Even though we have sprints of two weeks, this does not mean we deliver features to production every 2 weeks.
 We deploy as often as we can and because of this we demo most of our features to the business during our demo.
 Our retrospective meeting is important and we really want to learn from each other.

 The auction platform is very stable; something we are proud of.
 We maintain real hardware in two data centers.
 Team atmosphere is relaxed, people are dedicated and responsible.
 We trust each other and provide team members with all access they need.

-We work in a steady flow and don’t believe in overtime.
+We work in a steady flow and do not believe in overtime.
 Quality first and craftsmanship.
 There is also time for a personal chat.

 We like diversity and have team members originated from many countries.
 Below you will find an overview of current members and their (core) role.
 This does not mean however that for instance a developer only does some coding!
 We love DevOps and developers help system engineers… well, we all help each other.